 Research from Advanced MP Technology highlights that advancements in virtual reality has largely come from the video game industry, although it is also making a splash in markets such as medicine, business, architecture and manufacturing.

 Up in Canada, the virtual reality sector has still yet to make a significant impact on a global scale.
+This could present an opportunity to get in early with virtual reality stocks.
 According to the International Data Corporation, Canada comes in seventh out of eight countries the IDC looked at in terms of spending.
 By 2021, the firm expects the Canadian virtual reality sector to reach $7.1 billion.

 With that in mind, here the Investing News Network (INN) takes a look at three publicly traded Canadian virtual reality stocks.

-Spectra7 manufactures virtual reality hardware like head-mounted displays (HMDs).
+Spectra7 is a virtual reality stock that manufactures virtual reality hardware like head-mounted displays (HMDs).
 Their patented VR-9 DreamWeVR design is an industry first; an integrated cable, connector and embedded chip product line.
 Spectra7’s chips allow virtual reality and augmented reality devices to drive 4K UHD and 5K resolutions.

 Formerly Fantasy 6 Sports, Victory Square Technologies specializes in gaming, hardware and immersive experiences.
-The company’s primary focus is on virtual reality, augmented reality, mixed reality, artificial intelligence, blockchain, personalized health, gaming and film.
+The virtual reality stock’s primary focus is on virtual reality, augmented reality, mixed reality, artificial intelligence, blockchain, personalized health, gaming and film.

 YDreams is positioning themselves “in the new post-digital reality” that integrates augmented and virtual reality technology with design and narrative.
 The company’s clients include Coca Cola, Qualcomm, Adidas Intel and Cisco.
 YDreams has developed a diverse array of projects: an award-winning display that enables children to create and care for their own virtual pet fish; interactive retail displays showing product information when a customer picks up merchandise; immersive Virtual Reality games; and much more.